 Mesquite is a medium-sized city located in the state of Nevada.
 With a population of 17,496 people and seven constituent neighborhoods, Mesquite is the 11th largest community in Nevada.
-Much of the housing stock in Mesquite was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Mesquite economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Mesquite, where the median household income is $45,066.00.
+Mesquite has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Mesquite, where the median household income is $44,103.00.

-Mesquite is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Mesquite is a decidedly white-collar city, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mesquite is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mesquite who work in office and administrative support (17.44%), food service (15.73%), and sales jobs (11.99%).
+There are especially a lot of people living in Mesquite who work in office and administrative support (17.51%), food service (15.87%), and sales jobs (12.13%).

-The per capita income in Mesquite in 2010 was $24,865, which is middle income relative to Nevada and the nation.
-This equates to an annual income of $99,460 for a family of four.
+The per capita income in Mesquite in 2010 was $25,315, which is middle income relative to Nevada, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,260 for a family of four.
 However, Mesquite contains both very wealthy and poor people as well.

-Mesquite is a somewhat ethnically-diverse city.
+Mesquite is a very ethnically-diverse city.
 The people who call Mesquite home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mesquite residents report their race to be White, followed by Asian.
 Mesquite also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.21% of the city’s residents.
-Important ancestries of people in Mesquite include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 25.80% of the city’s residents.
+Important ancestries of people in Mesquite include English, Irish, Italian, and Danish.

 The most common language spoken in Mesquite is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Tagalog.